6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: 6G Channel Simulator

-The 6G extensions segment includes five modifications for the 6G new channel features to the basic simulation segment.
-A summary of the modified steps and descriptions is shown in Table \ref{modificationtable}.
+The 6G extension segment includes five modifications for the new 6G channel features to the basic simulation segment.
+A summary of the modified steps and descriptions is shown in Table~\ref{modificationtable}.